markjaquith/markdown-on-save/readme.txt

 === Markdown on Save ===
 Contributors: markjaquith
 Donate link: http://txfx.net/wordpress-plugins/donate
+Tags: markdown, formatting
-Tags: page, redirect, link, external link, repoint Requires at least: 3.0
+Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.2
 Stable tag: 1.0

-Allows you to compose posts in Markdown on a once-off basis.
+Allows you to compose content in Markdown on a per-item basis.
 The markdown version is stored separately, so you can deactivate this plugin and your posts won't spew out Markdown.

 == Description ==

-This plugin allows you to compose posts in Markdown on a once-off basis.
+This plugin allows you to compose content in Markdown on a per-item basis.
 The markdown version is stored separately (in the `post_content_formatted` column), so you can deactivate this plugin and your posts won't spew out Markdown, because HTML is stored in the `post_content`, just like normal.
 This is also much faster than doing on-the-fly Markdown conversion on every page load.
 It's only done once!
 When you re-edit the post, the markdown version is swapped into the editor for you to edit.
 If something external updates the post content, you'll lose the Markdown version.

 == Installation ==